isomerpages/pa-chingay/_join-us/Volunteers.md

 1.Provide directions and information to members of the public
 2\.
 Facilitate orderly arrival and dispersal of crowd before and after the parade
 3\.
 Facilitate the performers movement during the parade
 4\.
 Control the entry-exit points of the parade
-5\.
-Assist with the crowd orderliness at the carnival area

 |   |   |